nus-cs2103-AY2122S1/tp/docs/AboutUs.md

 [[portfolio](team/benjaminlhr.md)]

 * Role: Developer
-* Responsibilities: Refactoring Ui components and MainApp from AB3, implementation of sorting and changing behaviour towards duplicate entries.
+* Responsibilities: Refactoring `Ui` and `Main` from AB3 in v1.2, implementation of sorting and changing behaviour towards duplicate entries.